pyeventsourcing/eventsourcing/docs/topics/process.rst

 Scale-independence
 ~~~~~~~~~~~~~~~~~~

+The system can be run at different scales, but the definition of the system is
+independent of scale.

 A system of process applications can be run in a single thread, with synchronous propagation
 and processing of events.
 This is intended as a development mode.

-A system can also be run with multiple operating system processes, with one operating
+A system can also be run with multiple operating system processes, one operating
-system process for each application process, and with asynchronous propagation
+system process for each application process, with asynchronous propagation and
-and processing of events.
-This is "diachronic" parallelism, like the way a CPU pipeline
+processing of events.
+This is "diachronic" parallelism, like the way a pipelined CPU core
-has stages, so it can finish one instruction per clock cycle, simultaneously executing
-one instruction, whilst both decoding the next instruction, and fetching the one after
+has stages.
+Having an asynchronous pipeline means events can be processed at different
-that.
-Although this kind of parallelism can improve performance, it benefits us mostly
+stages at the same time.
+This kind of parallelism can improve performance, but perhaps its
-with maintainability.
+greatest benefit is the approach to reliable processing a complicated sequence involving
+different aggregates and perhaps different bounded contexts without long-lived transactions.

-To take advantage of "horizontal" and "vertical" scaling of the infrastructure, so that
+To take advantage of any "horizontal" or "vertical" scaling of the infrastructure, the system
-the throughput of a system may increase linearly, there is "synchronic" parallelism in the
+needs "synchronic" parallelism so the throughput can be increased linearly.
+Just like a CPU
-process applications.
-Just like a CPU can have many pipelines (cores), a system of process
+can have many pipelines (cores) running different programs in parallel, a system of process
-applications can have many pipelines running in parallel.
-Having many pipelines means that
+applications can be run with many pipelines processing events in parallel.
+Having many pipelines
-many events can be processed at the same stage at the same time.
+means that many events can be processed at the same stage at the same time.

-In example below, the "orders, reservations, payments" system is run: firstly
+In example below the "orders, reservations, payments" system is run: firstly
 as a single threaded system; then with multiprocessing using a single pipeline;
 and finally with both multiprocessing and multiple pipelines.

 Kahn process networks
 ~~~~~~~~~~~~~~~~~~~~~